1stdibs/WrapModel/README.md

 And, these public accessors are, of course, **Objective C** compatible.

-#### <a name="serialization-modes"></a>Property serialization modes
+#### <a name="serialization-modes"></a>Property serialization

-Each WrapProperty has a `serialize` member that describes its serialization mode.
-This indicates whether the property's value should be emitted when serializing the model back into a dictionary or JSON string.
-By default, this is set to `.always` but you can prevent a property from being emitted when serialized for output by specifying `.never` in the property's declaration/initialization.
+Each WrapProperty has a `serializeForOutput` member that determines whether it should be emitted when serializing for output to JSON.
+By default, this is set to true but you can prevent a property from being emitted when serialized for output by specifying false in the property's declaration/initialization.

 ## <a name="models"></a>Models